-Kids are often confused by the injustice they see in the world, and many have an impulse to do something about it.
-As responsible parents and engaged citizens, it’s our responsibility to support these big ideas by seizing, believing in and evangelizing our child’s big idea for a more just society.
+Kids are often confused by the injustice they see in the world, and many of them have an impulse to do something about it.
+As responsible parents and engaged citizens, it’s our responsibility to support these big ideas by seizing, believing in and evangelizing our child’s BIG idea for a more just society.

 This is something my wife Angie Covarrubias Aguilar and I learned while helping our 6 year old-daughter, Maya, start The Cozy Collection.
-The Cozy Collection is a project that gathers donated socks and blankets for the homeless in the I Grew Up In The San Gabriel Valley, CA.
+The Cozy Collection is a project that gathers donated socks and blankets for the homeless in the San Gabriel Valley.

-Issues like poverty, access to water, clean energy, civil rights, access to jobs and war all have both local and global faces.
+Issues like poverty, access to water and jobs, clean energy and civil rights all have both local and global faces.

 The Cozy Collection was started after Maya noticed a homeless person at a freeway exit.
-She wanted to help by giving him the $$ she had set aside for my birthday gift.
-Angie Covarrubias Aguilar seized the moment and asked Maya what she might do that would have more of an impact than a one time gift.
+She wanted to help by giving him the money she’d set aside for my birthday gift.
+Angie Covarrubias Aguilar seized the moment and asked Maya what she might do that would have a greater impact than a one time gift.
 Maya decided she wanted to help the homeless stay warm during Winter and The Cozy Collection was founded.

 Our kids will surprise us with their kindness and concern for others.
 Let’s seize that.

-True belief is act of both mind and body, faith and works.
+True belief is an act of both mind and body, faith and works.
 In order to give your kids’ big ideas some legs, you’ll have to provide the foundational support.
-C’mon, they’re just kids, after all.
+C’mon, they’re just kids after all.

 Our first order of business was to decide on a name and Maya jumped right in with The Cozy Collection.
 We found an organization that we could support with the donations, The Mercy House in Ontario and set a date for delivery.

 We reached out to family, friends and local businesses.
 The Cozy Collection gathered over 1k pairs of socks in the first year, 3k pairs in the 2nd year and we’re hoping for 5k pairs this year.